-Our mission is to build sustainable, beautiful and inclusive public space in line with the New European Bauhaus initiative.
-These citizen-centred engagement activities will serve to not only identify and prioritise challenges, but also to envisage an initial process to co-create solutions for the most pressing challenges in alignment with the New European Bauhaus core values and principles.
-All activities must serve the purpose of achieving the three inseparable core values of the New European Bauhaus:
+Our mission is to activate citizen-generated solutions and initiatives to advance sustainability, beauty and inclusivity in line with the New European Bauhaus initiative.
+These citizen-centred engagement activities will serve not only to identify and prioritise challenges, but also to envisage an initial process to co-create solutions for the most pressing challenges in alignment with New European Bauhaus's core values and principles.
+All activities must serve the purpose of achieving NEB's three core inseparable values:

-- Sustainability from climate goals, to circularity, zero pollution, and biodiversity. - Aesthetics quality of experience and style, beyond functionality. - inclusion, from valuing diversity to equality for all, accessibility and affordability.
+- sustainability, from climate goals to circularity, zero pollution and biodiversity; - aesthetics, quality of experience and style beyond functionality; - inclusion, from valuing diversity to equality for all, accessibility and affordability.